munki/munki-pkg/README.md

 Causes munkipkg to build the package defined in package_project_directory.
 The built package is created in a build/ directory inside the project directory.

-###build-info.plist

-This is an XML-formatted plist (binary plists are not currently supported) that provides additional options for building the package.
+###build-info

+Build options are stored in a file at the root of the package project.
+XML plist and JSON formats are supported.
+A build-info file is not strictly required, and a build will use default values if this file is missing.

+####build-info.plist

+This must be in XML (text) format.
+Binary plists are not supported.
 For a new project created with `munkipkg --create Foo`, the build-info.plist looks like this:

 ```
 <?xml version="1.0" encoding="UTF-8"?>